 “controller” is the person or entity which determines the purpose and means of the processing of personal data.

 2.2 We use the term “Chambers” to mean any of the controllers identified above.

 3.1 If you instruct Chambers to provide legal services, we will hold the information you have given us to enable those legal services to be provided.
 This may include your contact details, your payment details (including any payments made) and the information contained in any instructions you, or your solicitor, provide.
 Personal data may also be obtained relating to clients or other parties from a range of other sources, such as other legal professionals, lay and professional clients of Barristers, witnesses and experts (and potential witnesses or experts), external service providers, prosecution and regulatory authorities, courts and tribunals and publicly available information.
 We may also hold your personal data if it has been given to us by our clients, or if we have obtained it from another source, in order to provide legal services to our clients.

-3.2 If you apply to Chambers for a job, mini-pupillage, pupillage or tenancy, we will hold the information you provided to us for the purposes of that application and any personal data collected in the course of taking references in support of an application or undertaking other checks in connection with the application.
+3.2 If you apply to Chambers for a job, mini-pupillage, pupillage, tenancy, secondment, work shadowing or mentoring opportunities, we will hold the information you provided to us for the purposes of that application and any personal data collected in the course of taking references in support of an application or undertaking other checks in connection with the application.

 3.3 We may ask you to provide your personal data when you request information through the Fountain Court website, or register for an event, which we may then store and use.
 The details we may ask for, or gather, include: